Doctor of Physical Therapy Programs in Milwaukee

 Consider your career and personal goals to see if this might be a great option for you.

 If helping people recover and rehab from injuries, surgeries, or chronic illnesses and conditions interests you, earning a doctorate in physical therapy degree may be a perfect next step.
-Click on any of the listings on this page to learn about specific doctorate of physical therapy degree or tDPT programs.
-Or you can filter your search by format (online or on campus).
-When you find a program that may match your goals and needs, follow the link to easily request more information directly from the school.
-We wish you success!
+Click on the listings below to learn about specific doctor of physical therapy or tDPT programs.
+Or filter your search by format (online or on campus) and location.